M-JEFFRYES/gpscalc/README.md

 (Baker, R. et al., 2009.
 The Gait Profile Score and Movement Analysis Profile.
 Gait and Posture, 30(1), pp. 265-269.)

+Kinematic gait data has to be in a specific format for the calculation, the specifics of the format required can be seen using the functions below to create example JSON files.

+# Using gpscalculator

+## Installation

+pip install gait-profile-score

 ## Check the json format required for the gait trial kinematics

 from gpscalculator import create_example_kinematicsJSON, check_variable_names